Mpox (previously called Monkeypox)

 ACAM2000 and JYNNEOS (also known as Imvamune or Imvanex) are the two currently licensed vaccines in the United States.
 On August 9, 2022, the U.S. Food and Drug Administration issued an emergency use authorization (EUA) for the JYNNEOS vaccine to allow healthcare providers to use the vaccine by intradermal injection for individuals 18 years of age and older who are at high risk for infection.
 Find dosage and administration information on the ACAM2000 vaccine, and the Jynneos vaccine webpages.

 Visit the CDC Healthcare Professionals Mpox and Smallpox Vaccine Guidance webpage for more comprehensive and detailed information.
 To find a mpox vaccine, use the Vaccine Locator.

 See also the Vaccines: Mpox webpage for links to key mpox vaccine resources from Immunize.org, and other partners.

 Infection Prevention in Healthcare Settings and at Home

 Infection Prevention in Healthcare Settings

 Infection prevention and control recommendations for healthcare settings are provided in the Guideline for Isolation Precautions: Preventing Transmission of Infectious Agents in Healthcare Settings (2007).
-Recommendations and practices described in this 2007 guideline are intended to be used when providing care for any patient in a healthcare setting, including those with monkeypox infection.
-Additional supporting infection prevention and control information specific to Monkeypox is provided on the CDC Infection Prevention and Control of Monkeypox in Healthcare Settings webpage, which includes this recommendation for PPE:
+Recommendations and practices described in this 2007 guideline are intended to be used when providing care for any patient in a healthcare setting, including those with mpox infection.
+Additional supporting infection prevention and control information specific to mpox is provided on the CDC Infection Prevention and Control of Mpox in Healthcare Settings webpage, which includes this recommendation for PPE:

 PPE used by healthcare personnel who enter the patient's room should include: